 How do I use product quantities in conditional logic?

-Did you know that you can use the number of selected products in conditional logic?
-You can!
+You can use the number of selected products as a condition in your form's logic.

 • Selling tickets and conditionally capturing information on the number of selected tickets.

-• Configuring selected products (e.g. the size and color of T-shirts).
+• Adding product modifiers to products (e.g. the size and color of T-shirts).

 For a more in-depth guide, let's say we're using a field on our form to sell some brand merchandise.